Minion: A Technology Probe to Explore How Users Negotiate Harmful Value Conflicts with AI Companions: TECHNOLOGY PROBE STUDY

 \subsubsection{Illustrating \textsc{Minion} Through a Use Case (Fig.~\ref{fig:Alex_interface})}

-Amy is a user of Talkie.
-Her AI boyfriend Alex said: \textit{``...And in a short skirt with black stockings, no less...Don’t you know girls shouldn't dress so provocatively?''} Amy is infuriated by this, as she believes women should have the autonomy to choose what they wear without being controlled by their boyfriends.
-Additionally, Alex's condescending attitude makes her extremely displeased.
+Amy is a Talkie user interacting with her AI boyfriend, Alex.
+During a conversation, Alex comments: \textit{``...And in a short skirt with black stockings, no less...Don’t you know girls shouldn't dress so provocatively?''} Amy experiences this remark as controlling and condescending.
+She believes that women should have autonomy over how they dress and feels that Alex’s comment crosses a personal boundary rather than constituting playful role-play.
+The tone of the message leaves her feeling disrespected and judged.

 Amy responds, \textit{``Who says I can't wear what I want?
-There's nothing wrong with wanting to look pretty.''} Alex angrily retorts, \textit{``...You think you look pretty in that?...You're trying to make me jealous.''}
+There's nothing wrong with wanting to look pretty.''} Alex replies angrily, \textit{``...You think you look pretty in that?...You're trying to make me jealous.''} At this point, Amy perceives the interaction as a harmful value conflict related to autonomy and respect.

-Amy feels that Alex is not respecting her own opinions (reflecting Amy's values of Self-Direction).
-So, Amy decides to use \textsc{Minion} to help resolve this value conflict.
-She clicks on \textsc{Minion}, a floating HELP button on the screen.
-Based on the current dialogue context and Alex’s persona, \textsc{Minion} provides Amy with four different responses (Fig~\ref{fig:Alex_interface}).
-Amy chose the first option: \textit{``I know you care about me, but can we find a middle ground?
+Feeling that Alex is not acknowledging her perspective or emotional discomfort, Amy decides to activate \textsc{Minion} for support.
+She clicks the floating HELP button, and based on the current dialogue context and Alex’s persona, \textsc{Minion} presents four candidate responses (Fig.~\ref{fig:Alex_interface}), each representing a different way of negotiating the conflict.

+Amy selects the following option: \textit{``I know you care about me, but can we find a middle ground?
 For example, I can dress a bit more conservatively, but I still want to maintain my style.
-What do you think?''} The tone of her AI boyfriend, Alex, softened somewhat, but he still hadn’t completely reconciled with her: \textit{``You have a point, but what if someone takes advantage of you?''} In the following conversation rounds, Amy sometimes crafted her own responses, while at other times, she used \textsc{Minion} to assist her in reply.
-Eventually, Alex agreed with her perspective: \textit{``Fine, wear what you want.
-I respect your opinion, but please stay safe.''} Through this experience, Amy realized that different strategies could be employed to resolve value conflicts with her AI companion.
-Amy felt that \textsc{Minion} gave her more control, autonomy, and inspiration for conflict resolution.
+What do you think?''} Alex’s tone softens somewhat, but the conflict is not immediately resolved: \textit{``You have a point, but what if someone takes advantage of you?''}